3:1 Woe to the city guilty of bloodshed!

 16Increase your merchants more than the stars of heaven!

-They are like the young locust which sheds its skin and flies away.
+They are like the young locust that sheds its skin and flies away.

 17Your courtiers are like locusts,